 Best case scenario, you captured the best white on white background product photography.
 If not, then adjust reflecting foams again and you will get your desired result.

-Note: Even though at the end of setting up all this, you may find the following setup look like a lightbox or light tent.
+Note: Even though at the end of setting up all this for your white background photography shoot, you may find the following setup look like a lightbox or light tent.
 And to be honest, it does.
-But in saying that, if you are not a fan of technicalities, then this is the easiest as well cheaper way to get a start with a white background product photography.
+But in saying that, if you are not a fan of technicalities, then this is the easiest as well as a cheaper way to get a start with white background product photography.

 In the above article, you have learned how you can easily capture white products on white background product photography.
 And there is no doubt that with time the following process will become a piece of cake.
 Moreover, this can be a starting point to come up with your own style of capturing product photography.